shaal/ddev-gitpod/README.md

   https://gitpod.io/#https://github.com/imrodmartin/ddev-gitpod
 1. Your environment is being prepared, wait about 40 seconds (A splash screen will appear)
 1. VScode IDE will be displayed, a few seconds later you will see a fresh blank Drupal site.
-1. Run in terminal `ddev xdebug on`
-1. Open VScode's debugger, place a new breakpoint in `web/index.php`
-1. Open your website's URL in a browser.
+1. Open your website's URL in a browser (at the bottom of the terminal window)
 1. :tada:

 ## Do you like PhpStorm instead of Theia or VScode?